Joe Rolette

-During the late 1840s Rolette also had a hand in defending the posts, both from commercial rivals and unfriendly Native Americans.
-At one point he burned down a rival post which was trading whisky for furs, a transaction that was illegal during that time.
-In 1845 he married Angelique Jerome.
+During the late 1840s, Rolette also had a hand in defending the posts, both from commercial rivals and unfriendly Native Americans.
+At one point he burned down a rival post that traded whisky for furs, a transaction that was illegal during that time.
+In 1845, he married Angelique Jerome.
 Together they had eleven children.

-In 1851 he was elected to the Minnesota Territorial Legislature and served four terms.
-It was from his time in the legislature that the best-known story about him originates.
+In 1851, he was elected to the Minnesota Territorial Legislature, where he served for four terms.
+It was during his time in the legislature that the most well-known story about him arose.
 A bill making St. Peter the capital of Minnesota was about to be enacted and, as he was chairman of the enrollment committee, bills of this nature had to pass through him.
 Rolette took physical possession of the document and disappeared for the rest of the session, not returning until it was too late to pass any more bills.
-St. Peter did not become the capital and it ended up in St. Paul where it remains today.
+St. Paul was instead chosen as the capital, as it remains today.
 According to the story, he spent the week away from the legislature drinking and playing poker in a hotel room with some friends.
 According to other versions of the story, the "hotel room" was actually a brothel.
 From 1857 to 1858, he served in the first Minnesota State Constitutional Convention and the Minnesota State Senate.

 During the Civil War he was unable to get a commission in the Union army and by the end of the war had lost much of his fortune.
-His health declined and he died on May 16, 1871.
+Subsequently his health declined, and he died on May 16, 1871.
+Rolette County, North Dakota was named after him.